guardtime/ksi-hlf/README.md

 # Start KsiHlf using testConf.yaml.
 # Use HLF example project to invoke some chaincode that changes the ledger.
 # That change should generate a new HLF block that is going to be signed.
 java -cp ksi-hlf-util/target/ksi-hlf-util-0.0.1.jar org.guardtime.ksi.hlf.util.KsiHlf -c testConf.yaml -logcmd
 ```

-Example above signs the blocks created and displays the number of the bocks processed.
-These index values can be used by `KsiHlfTool` to verify and extend the KSI signatures issued.
+The example above signs the blocks created and displays the number of the bocks processed.
+These index values can be used by `KsiHlfTool` to verify and extend the KSI signatures issued:

 ```
 # Verify blocks 4, 5 and 6.